Local Lendables

 Back to Top

 You don't pay through the site.
-You pay the owner whatever was agreed-to, either in barter or in dollars.
+You pay the owner whatever was agreed-to, either in barter or in $$$.
 It is up to Owner and Borrower to decide the appropriate currency.
 Local Lendables does not keep track of any financial transactions.

 Why would I lend out my stuff?